Not ready to file your company tax return or annual accounts yet? Learn how to request an extension for your company accounts.

 You should send your appeal request to Companies House via email at firstname.lastname@example.org, or by post to the address on the envelope you received.
 Make sure you include your penalty reference.

 You should receive a response within 20 working days.
 Your penalty won’t be collected whilst Companies House is considering your appeal.

 Challenge an Unsuccessful Appeal

 You can challenge your appeal if it’s rejected and if you have additional evidence to support your case.
-Write to the senior casework manager who’s dealing with your appeal in the Late Filing Penalties Department at the Companies House office which handles your account.
+Write to the senior casework manager dealing with your appeal in the Late Filing Penalties Department at the Companies House office, which handles your account.

 If your appeal to the casework manager is unsuccessful, you can try writing to independent adjudicators and ask them to review your case.
 If the latter is also unsuccessful, try applying to the Registrar of Companies at the office that handles your account.

 The registrar won’t review your appeal if you don’t follow this process.